 There are tours available for novices like me who want to test themselves, experience a real adventure and get the adrenaline pumping through Canmore Cave Tours.
 They’ve been around for 30 years and maintain an office in downtown Canmore, just 10 minutes away.

-The thought of caving scares a lot of people – including myself.
-Fortunately there are tours for novices like me who want to test themselves, experience a real adventure and get the adrenaline pumping.
-Canmore Cave Tours, with an office just 10 minutes from downtown Canmore has been around for 30 years.
-Though they started with tours for the military, they have turned the business into a year round affair.
-(Caves maintain a constant temperature of about 5 C so you can quite literally cave 365 days a year).
-Now they take about 4,000 people per year into the Rat’s Nest Cave on one of four tours that they offer.
+They started with cave tours for the military, but have turned the business into a year-round affair.
+Now they take about 4,000 people per year into the Rat’s Nest Cave on one of four caving in Canmore tours that they offer.
 I signed up for the six hour adventure tour – with four of the six hours underground.

 Reading the waiver is almost enough to put me off.
 Rescues can be difficult, blasting at a nearby quarry can happen and shake the ground… really the list goes on but I dutifully sign and figure chances are actually super low that anything bad will happen.